ACTIVITIES & PROGRAM

 Can you accommodate special dietary needs?

 While Lonehollow will provide some substitutions, campers who require special dietary accommodations such as vegetarian, gluten-free, or dairy-free options may need to bring supplemental food to camp.
 Your camper’s menu is uploaded to his/her account under Forms and Documents in order for you to determine if supplemental food is necessary.
 If a main dish has a GF beside it, Lonehollow will offer a gluten free option.
 For any main dish with a V beside it, Lonehollow will offer a vegetarian option.
+DF indicates the main dish is dairy free.
 When providing supplemental food for your camper, please do not send items containing any type of nut or nut product such as almond/cashew milk, Nutella, peanut butter, granola bars, etc.

 HEALTH & WELLNESS